colurw/chess_NN/readme.md

 ### _7_ensemble_graph_maker.py
 Visualises the performance gains made by increasing the number of neural networks in the ensemble.
-A 'valid solo solve' means one ensemble member has moved one piece without it being cloned or dissapeared.
+A 'valid solo solve' means one ensemble member has moved one piece without it being cloned or disappeared.
 A 'legal solo solve' means the move also conforms to the standard rules of chess.
 <img src="https://github.com/colurw/chess_NN/assets/66322644/08efebbb-eae9-40ed-8d75-311a526c9108" align="left" width="375px"/> <img src="https://github.com/colurw/chess_NN/assets/66322644/c0037b89-711b-40ab-9581-9126eed443f0" align="left" width="375px"/>
 <br clear="left"/>